Yellow Line (Bangkok)

-In mid-April 2022, the director of EBM/BSR, Mr Surapong Laoha-Unya, stated that further labour & installation delays would mean that the line would now not open until September 2022.
+In mid-April 2022, the director of EBM/BSR, Mr Surapong Laoha-Unya, stated that further labour and installation delays would mean that the line would now not open until September 2022.
 Construction had progressed to 99.02% as of the end of April 2023.

 After repeated delays, the line partially opened to the public for free trial rides on 3 June 2023 from Hua Mak to Samrong, having done a private trial ride between Kalantan and Samrong for the press the day before.
 Trial rides for Phawana to Hua Mak section began on 12 June, while the final section between Phawana and Lat Phrao station opened on 19 June.

 Rabbit Card are accepted on the MRT Yellow Line, which is also accepted on the BTS Skytrain and MRT Pink Line.
 This is because the operator is a subsidiary of BTS Group Holdings, which operates the BTS Skytrain.
 EMV contactless cards are also accepted.

-Following two incidents of operational failure in January and March 2024, His Majesty the King of Thailand bestowed an auspicious name upon Bangkok’s Yellow Line monorail on 30 May 2024.
+Following two incidents of operational failure in January and March 2024, Vajiralongkorn, the king of Thailand, bestowed an auspicious name upon Bangkok's Yellow Line monorail on 30 May 2024.
 The line has been officially renamed "Nakkhara Phiphat" (Pali: Nagara Vivaḍḍhana), meaning "prosperity of the city," by royal command.